-How the heck does a country boy who lives on the Gold Coast become a trusted advisor for PepsiCo, Suncorp, Sydney Water, McDonalds and many more?
+How the heck does a country boy who lives on the Gold Coast become a trusted advisor for PepsiCo, Suncorp, Siemens, McDonalds and many more?

 By delivering a whole heap o' awesome; that's how.

 With a client book of Fortune 50 and ASX Top-20 companies, Darren Hill is one of Australia's most in-demand strategists whose culture change programs are currently being used in PepsiCo, Suncorp, McDonalds and Siemens to name a few.
 Darren's a best-selling author whose work has appeared regularly across the Fairfax Group (including the SMH & The Age), News Limited (The Daily Tele & Courier Mail), BRW, Business Insider and Smart Company.
 He's appeared on The Today Show, Sky Business News and as yet hasn't been chased by ACA or Today Tonight down the street.

 A behavioural scientist, and Exec Director at Pragmatic Thinking Darren understands people like few others do.
 It's this intricate knowledge of people and culture that sees him delivering kick-arse keynote presentations at conferences through to designing, delivering and implementing complex, cross-layered multi-year culture change programs inside organisations.